jaccomoc/jactl/docs/pages/language-guide.md

 true
 ```

-Regex strings are also expression strings and thus support embedded expressions within `${}` sections of the regex
+Pattern strings are also expression strings and thus support embedded expressions within `${}` sections of the regex
 string:
 ```groovy
 > def x = 'abc.d[123]'